Ivaar/Windower-addons/AuctionHelper/README.md

 check settings file for more customization options.

+##### If there has been a mainenance or update to the game make sure windowers resource files have been updated to reflect new items added.

 TODO:	Expand delivery boxes beyond auction house zones (list mog house zones, other delivery areas),
 	Block sell confirm window when injecting sell packet (only occurs when selling inside sell menu),